 - Air Fryer - for ease of reheating any veggie foods.
 Don’t forget to use basket liners so your air fryer can serve you for longer.

 - Baking tray - use a larger size lined with parchment paper for this cauliflower.
-Airtight Food containers, Zip Lock Bags, Vacuum Sealer Machine - for easy hassle free storage!
+Airtight Food containers, earth friendly storage bags - for easy hassle free storage!